 #6.
 Bring Your Decorative Fence to Life

 If you want to liven up your yard, why not bring your fence to life?
-If you got a green thumb, a fence, and you are looking to brighten up your yard on the cheap, some ivy or Vining flowers are a great way to go.
+If you got a green thumb, a fence and are looking to brighten up your yard on the cheap, some ivy or Vining flowers are a great way to go.

 If you are stuck with a fence that doesn’t quite give you the visual appeal you had hoped for, you could always plant small shrubs or bushes in front of the decorative fence, creating a natural barrier and making things easier on the eyes.

 Last but not least, if your gardening record is so bad you can kill a cactus, you still have an option.
-Get professional lawn care services that can help you or you could go with pots or flower boxes mounted to your fence.
+Get professional lawn care services that can help you, or you could go with pots or flower boxes mounted to your fence.
 The beauty of the solution is you can use real or fake flowers.
-If you decide to go with artificial flowers just don’t tell the neighbors and they will probably find themselves admiring your new landscape design.
+If you decide to go with artificial flowers, don’t tell the neighbors, and they will probably find themselves admiring your new landscape design.

 #7.
 Unleash Your Inner Picasso